 - Fold in the chocolate chips and spoon the batter into the prepared muffin cups until they are about ¾ full.

-- Bake for about 20 minutes, or until fluffy and a toothpick inserted in the center of a muffin comes out clean.
+- Bake the muffins for about 20 minutes, or until fluffy and a toothpick inserted in the center of a muffin comes out clean.